-Human resource excellence in research is promoted by the European Commission recommendation of 11 March 2005 on the European Charter for Researchers and on a Code of Conduct for the Recruitment of Researchers.
+The European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers (Charter & Code) was issued by the European Commission in 2005.
 This is a set of general principles and requirements which specifies the roles, responsibilities and entitlements of researchers as well as of employers and/or funders of researchers.
 The aim of the Charter is to ensure that the nature of the relationship between researchers and employers or funders is conducive to successful performance in generating, transferring, sharing and disseminating knowledge and technological development, and to the career development of researchers.
-The Charter also recognizes the value of all forms of mobility as a means for enhancing the professional development of researchers.

 The European Commission grants the “HR Excellence in Research Award” to the institutions which perform self-assessment of the research environment and present a 5-year action plan directed at improving the situation in line with the 40 principles of the Charter & Code.

 The YSMU’s application for HR Excellence in Research Award consists of the following documents.

 GAP Analysis – Which introduces the self-assessment of the research environment and identifies the needs for development.

 OTM-R – is the checklist for Open, Transparent Merit-based Recruitment (OTM-R) which introduces the status of achievement in terms of the implementation of OTM-R policies.